nice-game-hints/machinarium/city/greenhouse/grids.md

 order: 10
 ---

-The wires on the floor lead toward a small panel on the wall.
+The wires on the floor connect to a small panel on the wall.

 # What do we have here?
-Six puzzles, broken into groups of three.
+Six puzzles, in two groups of three.
 The three on the left control the plant-growing beam, and three on the right control the projector.

 # How do I solve them?
 Their challenge level varies, but you need to turn all of the spaces green without getting stuck.
 The first one is impossible to fail.